CanyonTurtle/dvhs-devteams/docs/articles/refining-build-skill.md

 Let's show a very simple scenario where you will need to calculate spacing: gears.

 In a simple scenario, perhaps we want to find what spacing should be used to space out two 84-tooth gears on some axles.

 ![drawing](_media/refining-build-skill/cchandrawing.jpg)

-To start, you need to find the lengths you already know.
+To start, you need to model the problem.
+See the above picture - now we can solve for the space labeled 'A'.
+Now we need to find the lengths 'B', 'C', and 'D': we know we can.
 For this, I used some measurements on an online CAD viewer.
 You can see instructions on how to do this [in the CAD section](articles/cad.md).

-the gear width:
+the gear width ('B'):
 ![gearpic](_media/refining-build-skill/gearview.png)
 The width the gear takes up - 0.50"

+It is easiest if you can space out one side of both gears with a simple spacer (e.g. 0.25" spacer in this scenario would be appropriate).
+So There's our 'C'.

-the C channel hole spacing:
+the C channel hole spacing: (Part of finding 'D')
 ![cchanpic](_media/refining-build-skill/c-channel-dimension.PNG)
 (the distance from the center of the C channel hole to the inside edge) - 0.30"

-Now, it is easiest if you can space out one side of both gears with a simple spacer (e.g. 0.25" spacer in this scenario would be appropriate.).

 Now, the remaining space on this axle just needs to be calculated.